April 12, 2021 9 min read

 Walking is such a fundamental part of our lives, that we often forget that it can be a form of exercise as well.
 Especially when someone is first starting out on the path to their fitness goals, walking is often recommended to get them into the swing of things.

 It’s simple, low-impact, low-exertion, and most people can do it no-problem.
 Not to mention that the benefits are very real.
-But how much is enough?
-A mile is a good place to start with this question.
+But how far or how many steps should you walk each day?

 Starting at a mile a day is extremely accessible for most people, making it a terrific place to start.
 However, can you expect any results with such a relatively small amount of exercise?
 To find out the answer to this question, it’ll be helpful to check out the recommended amount of exercise.